 Lectures will not simply repeat what is said in the texts, but will supplement and reinforce the material.
+Lecturing will be interspersed with discussion, group activities, and exercises in active learning.
 Examinations will cover material from both texts and lectures.

 Quizzes in lecture are part of your examinations grade (see above).
-Quizzes will be frequent but brief, designed to reinforce your learning of material that you prepared for that day or that is treated in lecture.
+Quizzes will be frequent but brief (about 5 to 10 minutes), designed to reinforce your learning of material that you prepared for that day or that is treated in lecture.
+There will be a quiz most lecture days.
 Your five lowest quiz grades (plus any you missed for an excused absence) will be dropped in calculating your overall quiz grade.

 Online quizzes are designed to help you engage with the reading and listening assignments and work with concepts before they are discussed in lecture.
-Online quizzes are not graded and may be repeated.
-When you complete and submit a quiz that is at least 50% correct before the relevant lecture, you will receive one point extra credit toward your grade on the next quiz in lecture.
+Online quizzes are not graded and may be taken more than once to improve your score.
+When you complete and submit a quiz that is at least 50% correct before the relevant lecture, you will receive one point extra credit toward your grade on the next quiz in lecture, including listening quizzes.

-There is a website for HWM and NAWM, including chapter outlines, review quizzes, and many other resources.
-The code in your copy of HWM gives you access to the site.
-The URL is www.wwnorton.com/musichistory.
+There is a website for HWM and NAWM, including an ebook, streaming audio of the recordings of pieces in NAWM, review outlines, listening quizzes, and other resources.
+If you purchased a new copy of HWM, it has a registration code that gives you access to the site.
+The URL is wwnorton.com/college/music/hiswest9.

-It is your responsibility to know and understand Indiana University Bloomington's policies, procedures, and penalties regarding academic integrity, as discussed in the Code of Student Rights, Responsibilities, and Conduct.
+It is your responsibility to know and understand Indiana University Bloomington's policies, procedures, and penalties regarding academic integrity and academic misconduct, as discussed in the Code of Student Rights, Responsibilities, and Conduct.
 Note particularly the definitions of cheating, fabrication, and plagiarism available at www.iu.edu/~code/code/responsibilities/academic/index.shtml and see the procedures at www.iu.edu/~code/bloomington/discipline/academic/index.shtml (penalties are spelled out at www.iu.edu/~code/bloomington/discipline/academic/one.shtml).
-Ignorance of a policy will not be accepted as an excuse for violation of the policy.
-Cheating on examinations or plagiarism or fabrication on any aspect of the research project is likely to result in an F for the course.
+Cheating on quizzes or examinations or plagiarism or fabrication on any aspect of the research project is likely to result in an F for the course.

 In lectures and sections students have opportunities that are not duplicated elsewhere to interact with music, with each other, and with the instructors.
 Therefore, we expect you to come to class regularly and on time.
 Attendance is mandatory for discussion sections.
 It is our experience that students who frequently miss class do poorly or fail.